 Opposite couples forward and back.
-4 bars.
 Forward again, and swing round to places with right hands.
-4 bars.
 First and second couples cross over, first couple passing through the second.
 4 bars.
 Return to places, second couple passing through the first.
 4 bars.
 All balancé at corners.
 4 bars.
 Turn partners.
 4 bars.
 All form circle (hands all round), and forward and back twice.
 8 bars.

 Fourth Figure (Four Times).
 First lady and opposite gentleman forward and stop.
-2 bars. and stop.
-Second lady and opposite gentleman for- ward and stop.
+Second lady and opposite gentleman forward and stop.
 2 bars.
 Turn partners to places.
 4 bars.
 Four ladies pass to the right and stop, each in the next lady's place.
 4 bars.

 Four gentlemen pass to the left and stop, each in the next gentleman's place.
-4 bars. each in the next gentleman's place.
-7 Four ladies again to the right 4 hars.
-Four gentlemen again to the left (thus meet- a bars. ing partners on the opposite side).
-4 54.5.
+4 bars.
+Four ladies again to the right.
+4 bars.
+Four gentlemen again to the left (thus meeting partners on the opposite side).
+4 bars.
 All promenade to places, and turn partners.
-8 bars.

 Fifth Figure (Four Times).

 One couple promenade or polka round inside of the set.
 8 bars.

 Four ladies forward and back.
 4 bars.

 Four gentlemen forward and back.
 4 bars.

 All balancé to, and turn, partners.
 8 bars.

 Grand chain half round the set.
 8 bars.

 All promenade to places and turn partners.
 8 bars.

-Finish with all chassé across, saluting at

-ners, and the same to partners upon re
+Finish with all chassé across, saluting at the corners, and the same to partners upon re eturning

-to places. ·
+to places.

-The state of the s